udacity-user/project1/README.md

 In addition to the data there is also an ipython notebook of data analysis and presentation.

+For running the notebook unzip the data and put it in the same folder as the notebook.

 ### Used Libraries

 - numpy